 He's the one who should have been charged with witness tampering.

-But you know, Sean, the most important thing I have to say is this God is good because I was not afraid and I was not worried.
+But, you know, Sean, the most important thing I have to say is this: God is good because I was not afraid and I was not worried.

-I reaffirmed my commitment to Jesus Christ, and I must tell you, it made the last month of this battle so much easier.
+And I must tell you, it made the last months of this battle so much easier.

-It gave me strength, it gave me solace, and I knew at the end that the Lord would guide the president to do the right thing because Donald Trump, like me, is guided by God.
+And I knew at the end that the Lord would guide the president to do the right thing because Donald Trump, like me, is guided by God.

 And I did exactly that, and it came out exactly as you said it would.